gga/harper/README.md

 * *status*: The HTTP status code to provide.
 Optional.
 Defaults to 200.
 * *content_type*: What content-type header to set when responding with the mock.
 Required.
-* *body*: A string to be used as the HTTP response body.
+* *body*: Either a string to be used as the HTTP response body, or an array of strings.
+If an array is provided Harper will cycle through the array as the response body for requests.
 Required.

 * *delay*: A delay to include when responding to the mock, in milliseconds.
 Optional.
 Defaults to no delay.